camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 # Package adjustments in Engine Spring Framework integration

-The release introduces `impl` package in `engine-spring` module.
+The release introduces a new `impl` package in the `engine-spring` module.
-The following classes have been move to the `impl` package and you will need to adjust class imports in the custom code in case of use:
+The following classes have moved to the `impl` package and you will need to adjust class imports if you use them in your custom code:

 * `org.camunda.bpm.engine.spring.components.jobexecutor.SpringJobExecutor`
 * `org.camunda.bpm.engine.spring.ApplicationContextElResolver`